 Following two solid, though less than spectacular seasons in the sunshine state, Meszaros was traded to the Philadelphia Flyers in exchange for a second round draft pick.

-On the international stage, Meszaros represented his homeland at the 2006 and 2010 Winter Olympics.
+On the international stage, Meszaros represented his homeland at the 2006, 2010 & 2014 Olympic Winter Games.